-- company is deemed by law to be in crisis or if, as a result of the repayment, the company would become a company in crisis. - The minority shareholders rights (shareholders holding shares, the nominal value of which amounts at least to 5% of the registered capital, or less if stated so in the company's bylaws, and who hold such shares for more than three months) consist of a right to (i) request the board of directors to convene an extraordinary general meeting with a specified agenda, request the board of directors to incorporate a matter designated by the minority shareholders into the agenda of a general meeting or request the board of directors to commence an action for payment of the issue price of shares against defaulting shareholders or in order to return payments, which the company paid contrary to the provision of the Slovak Commercial Code to its shareholders; (ii) request the supervisory board to inspect the performance of powers of the board of directors in certain matters; raise claims for damages or other claims in the company's favor against the board of directors; and (iii) to commence a derivative action suit in the above (Sections 181 and 182).
+board of directors to convene an extraordinary general meeting with a specified agenda, request the board of directors to incorporate a matter designated by the minority shareholders into the agenda of a general meeting or request the board of directors to commence an action for payment of the issue price of shares against defaulting shareholders or in order to return payments, which the company paid contrary to the provision of the Slovak Commercial Code to its shareholders; (ii) request the supervisory board to inspect the performance of powers of the board of directors in certain matters; raise claims for damages or other claims in the company's favor against the board of directors; and (iii) to commence a derivative action suit in the above (Sections 181 and 182).

-A joint stock company with variable registered capital is a special sub-type of joint-stock company for collective investment purposes (Sections 220b-200g), the principal features of which are as follows:
+A joint-stock company with variable registered capital is a special subtype of joint-stock company for collective investment purposes (Sections 220b-200g), the principal features of which are as follows:

 - (i) The registered capital is divided into a certain number of shares without any nominal value. - (ii) The value of the registered capital is equal to the company's net worth.
 The minimum amount of the registered capital is EUR 125,000, unless stipulated otherwise by a special regulation.
 The articles of association may determine a higher amount of the minimum registered amount.
 The value to be entered into the Commercial Register is the value of the minimum amount of the registered capital determined by the articles of association ("Entered Registered Capital"); the Entered Registered Capital is stated in the articles of association instead of the registered capital. - (iii) A shareholder's share in the registered capital of the company is determined by multiplying the value of the net worth by the relative proportion of the number of shares owned by the shareholder to the total number of issued shares.
-If the company creates sub-funds, a shareholder's share in a sub-fund is determined as the proportion of the number of shares owned by the shareholder to the total number of issued shares of the sub-fund. - (iv) The business name of a joint stock company with variable registered capital must contain the designation "investičný fond s premenlivým základným imaním" (in the English language: investment fund with variable registered capital). - (v) A joint stock company with variable registered capital does not create a reserve fund. - 2.2.3 General commercial partnership v.o.s.
+If the company creates sub-funds, a shareholder's share in a sub-fund is determined as the proportion of the number of shares owned by the shareholder to the total number of issued shares of the sub-fund. - (iv) The business name of a joint-stock company with variable registered capital must contain the designation "investičný fond s premenlivým základným imaním" (in English: investment fund with variable registered capital). - (v) A joint-stock company with variable registered capital does not create a reserve fund. - 2.2.3 General commercial partnership v.o.s.
 (Sections 76-92)